minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant-helm.rst

    Use the ``helm install`` command to deploy the Tenant Chart.

-   If you need to override values in the default :ref:`values <minio-operator-chart-tenant-values>` file, you can use the ``--set`` operation for any single key-value.
+   If you need to override values in the default :ref:`values <minio-tenant-chart-values>` file, you can use the ``--set`` operation for any single key-value.
    Alternatively, specify your own ``values.yaml`` using the ``--f`` parameter to override multiple values at once:

    .. code-block:: shell